 What’s the deal?
 Part New York loft, part jazz club.

-What to drink: A Psilo with tequila, mezcal, salt and lemon, garnished with wild coriander.
+What should I drink?
+A Psilo with tequila, mezcal, salt and lemon, garnished with wild coriander.

 Look through the façade of greenery and you’ll see a discreet sign that reads, ‘L’Entree des Artistes’.
 Inside is an art deco duplex that’s somewhere between a loft and jazz club.
 Cocktails are all mixed with homemade syrups and infusions and wines are well chosen from small natural producers.
 On weekends, you can dance to American pop until almost sunrise as the bar stays open until 5am.